Plugin System

 The axio_tui.plugin module provides discovery functions:

-def discover_tools() -> dict[str, Tool]:
+def discover_tools() -> list[Tool]:

 """Load all tools from the axio.tools entry point group."""

-def discover_tools_plugins() -> dict[str, ToolsPlugin]:
+def discover_tools_plugins() -> dict[str, "ToolsPlugin"]:

-"""Load dynamic tool providers from axio.tools.settings."""
+"""Load and instantiate tool plugins from axio.tools.settings."""

-def discover_transports() -> dict[str, type[CompletionTransport]]:
+def discover_transports() -> dict[str, type]:

-"""Load all transports from axio.transport."""
+"""Load transport classes from axio.transport."""

 def discover_guards() -> dict[str, type[PermissionGuard]]: